jakewelliott/passport-pwa/senior-design/opr1/slides.md

 <!--

 As of right now for iteration 1 we've implemented a lot of the frontend.
 We have a Vite project setup, we've got the PWA working, and we've got a few of the wireframes implemented.
 We've also got a prototype of the stamp feature working.
 Our state management is handled with Tanstack Query, and the offline caching is working as well.
-On Monday, we just setup our MariaDB database and started working on the backend.
-For testing we just have some Jest snapshot tests
+On Monday, we setup our MariaDB database migrations and started working on a backend controller.
+For testing so far we just have some Jest snapshot tests.

 -->